 Scalability

-Growth without productivity degradation
+Growth without unacceptable performance degradation

 8 types of transparency